SlimeKnights/slimeknights.github.io/docs/json/predicates.md

 In addition, the following sections discuss serializers with additional fields.

+In 1.18, some uses of block predicates used a version defined by Tinkers' Construct where all [common predicate](#common-predicates) along with the `required_tool` predicate were registered under a domain of `tconstruct` instead of `mantle`.

 ### Block Set

 {% include_relative _set-predicate.html name="Block" %}

+In 1.18, some uses of the block predicate used a version defined by Tinkers' Construct.
+For those block predicates, the block set predicate had a `type` of `tconstruct:set`.

 ### Block Properties